MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 sudo apt-get update
 sudo apt-get install gitlab-runner
 ```
-Now download Docker machine in the runner machine which will allow the runner to install docker and necessary tooks to create docker environment in target machines.
-[Click here](https://docs.docker.com/machine/install-machine/) to install docker machine.
+Now download the Docker machine in the runner machine which will allow the runner to install docker and the necessary tools to create a docker environment in target machines.
+[Click here](https://docs.docker.com/machine/install-machine/) to install docker-machine.
 Lastly setup [docker](https://docs.docker.com/engine/install/ubuntu/) to the runner machine.

 ### Step 2: Choose AWS EC2 as the Executor

-To register the GitLab runner to the project we used the generated registration token by the gitlab server.
+To register the GitLab runner to the project we used the generated registration token by the GitLab server.
 `Gitlab project > Settings(Left side navigation) > CICD > RUNNERS > New Project Runner.`<br>

 Clicking on the `New Project Runner` will prompt a new window with instructions given how to register a runner to the project along with the registration token.
 ![](gitlab_runner_registration.PNG)<br>

 Following the given instructions  we will be able to register a runner.
 However, while specifying the executor we have selected `docker+machine`.
-Because it will work as a docker machine which will handle all the containerization operations in the target servers.
+Because it will work as a docker-machine that will handle all the containerization operations in the target servers.

-### Step 3: Define Autoscaling Strategy
+### Step 3: Define the Autoscaling Strategy
-In this section we will be discussing how the runner is configured to execute the auto scaling operation.
+In this section, we will be discussing how the runner is configured to execute the auto scaling operation.
 The autoscaling strategy is configured based on our project's requirements.
 We set thresholds for scaling up or down and specified the instance types to use.<br>

 By following these steps, we have configured GitLab Runner autoscaling with AWS EC2 instances up and running, ready to optimize our CI/CD pipelines dynamically.
-At first, we opened the gitlab runner configuration file which is located at `/etc/gitlab-runner/config.toml`
+At first, we opened the GitLab runner configuration file which is located at `/etc/gitlab-runner/config.toml`

 **Global Configuration**
 ```